opi9a/cryptfolio/README.md

 Usage:
     `python3 cryptfolio.py [OPTIONAL config file name - defaults to config.txt]`

-Looks by default for a `config.txt` file in the same folder, with currency names and volumes (number of units of the currency) separated by a space, eg a `config.txt` file containing:
+Looks by for config file in the same folder containing currency names and volumes (number of units of the currency) separated by a space.
+Then queries www.coinmarketcap.com for the prices, and calculates the values etc (currently limited to searching the top 20 currencies).

+For example, running `python3 cryptfolio.py` in a folder with a `config.txt` file containing the following:

     # comments can go here
     bitcoin 1.337